God’s love for his only Son, Christ’s love for God, the Holy Spirit reaching out to guide, love and protect us.

 Posted in , Jun 7, 2017

+This Sunday (the Sunday after the Pentecost in the Western Christian liturgical calendar) we celebrate Trinity Sunday.
 How do you describe the Trinity?
-(Trinity Sunday this year is on June 11.)
 How do you explain it?
 I remember feeling stumped when I had to teach about the Trinity to a Sunday school class of 5th and 6th graders.
 I was getting myself all tied up in theological knots.

 Fortunately a friend set me straight.
 “It’s really very simple,” he said.
 “The Trinity is all about love.
 God is love, and we see love best expressed in relationship.
 That’s what the Trinity is.”

 Love is not static.
 It gives, it receives, it comforts, it expands, it makes room, it reaches out, it reaches deep within us.
 When you love someone you can never do enough to make that clear.